Why Christian Missionary Work?

 We do not solicit donations for this venture but as we are affiliated with Victory in Grace, anyone wishing to donate could; and tells them that you want it to be used for the Philippines mission trip.
 SPRD: Is there anything you would like to add?

 To wrap up – we have been so blessed to be found useful in this way.
 We get to share the Love of Jesus Christ in a very physical way.
 We come back to Chicago and sigh, so thankful for what we have been blessed to share, and for the soft bed to sleep in…

 Life After Christian Missionary Work

-Although there are customs, an unfamiliar language, and culture shock to overcome, for short-term missionaries, their reward is they are able to bring God into people’s lives.
-And their passion does not cease at the mission trip’s end.
+Although there are customs, an unfamiliar language, and culture shock to overcome, for short-term missionaries, their reward is that they are able to bring God into people’s lives.
+And their passion does not end at the mission trip’s end.
 It clearly continues to energize the short-term missionary long after they return home.